Rhyme-as-reason effect

+In the murder trial of O. J. Simpson, in 1995, Simpsons defence lawyer Johnnie Cochran memorably summed up 'if [the glove] doesn't fit, you must acquit', contrary to the prosecution case.

-The rhyme-as-reason effect, also known as the Eaton–Rosen phenomenon, is a cognitive bias where sayings or aphorisms are perceived as more accurate or truthful when they rhyme.
+The rhyme-as-reason effect, sometimes erroneously known as the Eaton–Rosen phenomenon, is a cognitive bias where sayings or aphorisms are perceived as more accurate or truthful when they rhyme.

 In experiments, participants evaluated variations of sayings that either rhymed or did not rhyme.
 Those that rhymed were consistently judged as more truthful, even when the meaning was controlled for.
 For instance, the rhyming saying "What sobriety conceals, alcohol reveals" was rated as more accurate on average than its non-rhyming counterpart, "What sobriety conceals, alcohol unmasks," across different groups of subjects (each group assessed the accuracy of only one version of the statement).

-This effect may be explained by the Keats heuristic, which suggests that people assess a statement's truth based on its aesthetic qualities.
-Another explanation is the fluency heuristic, which posits that statements are preferred due to their ease of cognitive processing.
+This effect may be explained by the "Keats heuristic", which suggests that people assess a statement's truth based on its aesthetic qualities.
+Another explanation is the fluency heuristic, which says that statements are preferred due to their ease of cognitive processing.

+The rhyme-as-reason effect is sometimes referred to as the "Eaton–Rosen phenomenon" in non-scientific literature.
+This term may have originated when the term was inserted into the Wikipedia article about the effect by an anonymous user as “alternative nomenclature” without citations in July 2013.

 Studies and theories

-The seminal study, "Birds of a Feather Flock Conjointly (?): Rhyme as Reason in Aphorisms," investigates the influence of rhyme on the creation and perception of aphorisms.
+The 2000 study, Birds of a Feather Flock Conjointly(?): Rhyme as Reason in Aphorisms, investigates the influence of rhyme on the creation and perception of aphorisms.
 The study concludes that rhyming aphorisms are more memorable and persuasive, acting as a heuristic that enhances their impact.

 Research on the "chiastic structure," a type of linguistic structure that rearranges phrasing in an aesthetically pleasing way, demonstrates its effectiveness in increasing the perceived accuracy of statements.
 This higher perceived truthfulness is likely due to the memorable and coherent nature of chiastic structures.

-In the study "A Reason to Rhyme: Phonological and Semantic Influences on Lexical Access," participants exposed to rhyming primes in a verbal sentence completion task responded faster than those exposed to non-rhyming primes.
+In the study A Reason to Rhyme: Phonological and Semantic Influences on Lexical Access, participants exposed to rhyming primes in a verbal sentence completion task responded faster than those exposed to non-rhyming primes.
 This indicates that rhyme enhances lexical access, making rhymed sayings more memorable and acceptable.

 Moreover, people often rely on heuristics, such as "reputable sources make true assertions" or "familiar sayings are believable," especially when lacking the expertise or motivation to thoroughly evaluate a message.
 This reliance is typically subconscious, suggesting that under certain conditions, people may equate the ease of rhyming with the truthfulness of a message.